-While a large wildfire could in theory damage much of the area of Sutton, most forested areas are sparsely developed, meaning that wildfire-affected areas are not likely to cause damage to property.
+While a large wildfire could in theory damage much of Holden, most forested areas are sparsely developed, meaning that wildfire affected areas are not likely to cause damage to property.
 For this reason, the town faces a "minor" impact from wildfires, with little damage likely to occur.